solana-program/program-metadata/README.md

 Like this you can for example have multiple programs point to the same metadata account or you can save your IDL in your github repository and let the metadata account just point to it.

-- **Seeds:** The `<seed>` argument is a string like "idl" or "security".
+- **Seeds:** The `<seed>` argument is a string like "idl" or "security" that determines the type of metadata.
+It is used to derive the address of the metadata account for your program.
 Use different seeds for different types of metadata.
 You can attach any data to programs that you like.
 If you have a certain standard in mind please open a discussion on this repository.
 The program could for example also enable versioned IDLs or you could think of adding attestations to programs to make them more trustworthy.
 Something like an auditedBy metadata could be interesting for example.
 - **Canonical vs. Non-Canonical:** By default, the upgrade authority creates canonical metadata.
 Use `--non-canonical <pubkey>` to create third-party metadata accounts.
 This could for example be useful for already frozen programs which do not have access to their upgrade authority anymore.
 - **File Types:** The CLI auto-detects JSON, YAML, or TOML.
 - **Compression:** By default all metadata is compressed in the `zlib` format to save on chain space.
 You can override this by using the `--compression` flag and change it to `none` or `gzip`.